 Do you want to learn how to dry sunflowers?
-Would you like to use them for crafting, gifts or seeds for next year?
-Have you tried to dry sunflowers in the past but you were left with moldy, green sunflowers and seeds?
-These are all common questions and issues.
-Right now is the perfect time of year to cut back your sunflowers and get ready to dry them.
-This article will tackle all of these topics in detail!
+Are you wondering if you can dry sunflowers?
+Would you like to use them for crafting, gifts or seeds for next year but don’t know where to start?
+Have you tried to dry sunflowers in the past but you were left with moldy sunflower seeds and sunflowers?

 If you’re anything like me you’ve been patiently waiting all summer for your sunflowers to bloom.
 We’ve really had a banner year with our sunflower patch.
 We grew several varieties which produced weeks worth of enjoyment well into October.
-Sadly, they are beginning to fade as we head deeper into fall….which brings me to the topic of my post!
-How do you properly dry sunflowers….?
+Sadly, they are beginning to fade as we head deeper into fall….which brings me to the main topic of my post!

-- Make a front door wreath (which we’ll show you how to do in this post)
+- Make a front door wreath (we’ll show you how)

-- Dry the sunflower heads for fall decorating
+- Dry sunflower heads for fall decorating or decoration (we’ll show you how)

 - Toast the seeds for eating or gifting

-- Give away dried seeds as an inexpensive garden gift for friends, neighbors or family (which we’ll also show you how to do)
+- Give away dried seeds as an inexpensive garden gift for friends, neighbors or family (which we’ll show you how to do too!)

 - Dry seeds for feeding wild birds or chickens